Skip to main content

 • Code of Ethics for Professional Accountants

-The South African Institute of Professional Accountants (SAIPA) is responsible for setting ethical requirements for its members as a recognized professional body by the South African Qualifications Authority (SAQA).
-SAIPA states that its Code of Ethics is aligned with the 2020 IESBA Code of Ethics.
+The South African Institute of Professional Accountants (SAIPA) establishes ethical requirements for its members and reports that its Code of Ethics is aligned with the 2020 IESBA Code.

 Current Status: Partially Adopted